Solar Net Billing

 Alberta’s Micro-generation Regulation allows customers generate their own renewable energy to power their home, farm or business and send the excess electricity back to the province’s electricity grid for a credit.
 You would still remain connected to the distribution system (grid), so you can obtain electrical power whenever it is required.
-This concept is called Net-Metering.
+This concept is called Solar Net Metering (Net Billing will be set up differently depending on your rate type and Wire Service Provider territory).

 One of the major requirements states that your solar panels system size must not exceed the “rating of the customer’s service”, or, in other words, should match your own energy consumption.

-You would get compensated in the form of credits (shown on utility bills and carried over for 12 months) and/or money (depending on local regulations).
+You would get compensated in the form of credits (shown on utility bills and carried over for 12 months) and/or money (depending on your billing structure and local regulations).

 Your local distribution company may also be responsible for connection costs, including supply and install of a bi-directional meter measuring electricity flowing from your solar panels to the grid, and from the grid to your property.